sharadcodes/sharadcodes.github.io/_notes/2020-02-07-dbms-unit-1-notes-part-1.md

 #### 1.0.6 DBMS

 It is a collection of programs that enables to create and maintain database.
-It is a application Software system that facilitates the process of defining, constructing and manipulating data bases for various applications.
+It is an application Software system that facilitates the process of defining, constructing and manipulating data bases for various applications.

 There were many problems in the traditional file system and to overcome them **DBMS** came into existence.